Authentic Jordanian Mansaf

 Now, add 2 cups of the leftover strained broth and mix.
 Keep mixing on medium heat until it foams, for about 10–15 minutes.

-First, once the rice is soaked, strain it and add the oil and ghee to a pot on high heat.
+First, once the rice is washed, strain it and add the oil and ghee to a pot on high heat.
 Add the rice once the ghee is melted.

 Next, add the salt and turmeric and mix.